dart-lang/site-www/src/dart-2.0.md

 {% comment %}
 Save this section for when dartdevc is ready to use...
-Adding strong mode support to the Dart analyzer (introduced in Dart 1.15), made it possible to create a new development compiler, [dartdevc]({{site.webdev}}/tools/dartdevc) (also known as _DDC_).
+Adding strong mode support to the Dart analyzer, made it possible to create a new development compiler, [dartdevc]({{site.webdev}}/tools/dartdevc) (also known as _DDC_).
 You can use dartdevc on strong mode-compliant